shajra/nix-project/README.md

 # Release<a id="sec-2"></a>

-The "main" branch of the repository on GitHub has the latest released version of this code.
+The "main" branch of the GitHub repository has the latest released version of this code.
 There is currently no commitment to either forward or backward compatibility.

 "user/shajra" branches are personal branches that may be force-pushed to.
 The "main" branch should not experience force-pushes and is recommended for general use.